AkaiMage/UnityChanToonShaderVer2_Project/README.md

   * For artistic and natural looking toon shading tones give it saturation and avoid gray tones.
 Tint the shadows in blue or red or a mix, and for light receiving side tint the effects towards yellow.
 When setting up UTS's shadow  albedo textures, instead of using a dark gray multiplier compliment it with a custom shadow albedo texture: copy and save your texture in photoshop or GIMP and increase the saturate about 5-15% and then set that onto the shade N textures.
 Its like a lazy and fast way to make shadows look more vibrant and in these ways you fake light "bouncing" and its good for skin shading.
   * There is a minimal shadow blackness setting to reduce shadow casts on the model.
 I recommend using this as a toggle if you find yourself incorrectly lit in some vrchat maps.
 You will disobey UNITYs light model with this slider and become partly unlit as sacrifice.
 Its better to go to a correctly lit map.

 * My custom shadow cast and falloff system.
   * I have customized unity's shadow casts system to behave uniquely in this UTS2 fork.
 I have separated the "light attenuation" from the "shadow attenuation" and can mix and override dynamic lights with separate light falloff values and shadow darkness values.
+  * shadow casts now have a saturation setting.
+Use values > 1 to make surfaces look nicer in the dark, such as skin.
+Default: 0.5.
   * My goal is balances unity's shadow casts to they integrate into UTS's ramps and give the control to the artist; Well also allowing functional direct shadows casts, to make an avatar black when the world intends such black shadows such as a "space" setting.
     * Use the "Tweak_SystemShadowsLevel" slider to adjust shadow cast sensitivity to toon change.
 Hopefully one direction is sharper and other is softer.
 	  * New is this now smoothly remaps only shadow casts of any strength into using the dark toon ramp tones before true black shadows reach complete blackness.